-- A strategic narrative has the power to inspire, enthuse and move people to action
+- Learn the power of a clear leadership narrative to inspire, enthuse and move people to action

-- Managers and employees should be invited to shape and join the vision
+- A good leader invites their managers and employees to shape and join the vision

-One of the greatest leadership narratives on record is the one Martin Luther King Jr. gave on Aug.
+One of the greatest inspirational speeches with a leadership narrative on record is the one Martin Luther King Jr. gave on Aug.
 28, 1963, during the March on Washington -- the renowned "I Have a Dream" speech.
-His speech described his motivation, his vision and contained a call to action that galvanized a nation.
+The bottom line is his speech described his motivation, his vision and contained a call to action that galvanized a nation.

 A little-known fact is that the "dream" part was almost excluded.